gabdlr/ejercicio4/README.md

 It includes some javascript's libraries.
 This is intended to work with a mySQL database.

-Ejercicio de programación en PHP para una enrevista de trabajo
+Ejercicio de programación en PHP para una entrevista de trabajo